-The mission of the NSCA Education Foundation is to advance educational opportunities by providing scholarships and awards to assist existing professionals and those pursuing careers within the low-voltage electronic systems integration industry.
-The Foundation is committed to the growth of the industry by providing access to the best education and latest techniques available.
-The NSCA Education Foundation promotes and engages current and future electronic systems integrators in educational experiences to enhance the growth, professionalism and business skills needed in the electronic systems industry.
+We advance educational opportunities by providing scholarships and awards to assist professionals within the communications technology industry.
+The Foundation is committed to the growth of the industry by providing access to educational experiences that enhance growth, professionalism, and business skills needed in the communications technology industry.

 The NSCA Education Foundation has helped provide:

 - * Funding for over 4,000 students in technical colleges and career centers throughout North America.

 - * Support for the development ESPA, an industry-wide consortium that developed curriculum and apprenticeship programs.

 - * Over $400,000 to fund over 400 scholarships (known as the Randy Vaughan scholarship program) for incumbent industry professional to develop leadership and business skills.

 - * Funding for dozens of valuable industry research projects: the Electronic Systems Outlook, Financial Analysis of the Industry, Compensation & Benefits Report, Labor Installation Standard guidelines, Guide to State Licensing, and more.

 - * The opportunity for Ignite to provide outreach and create interest in our industry for the next generation.

 - * Ignite’s summer internship program, which was launched in 2018 and will return again next year.